 Tel: 0207 4030888

 Breast Cancer charity support group

 We meet on the third Wednesday of most months in the Swan's upstairs function room to offer guidance, support and friendship to people going through breast cancer treatment.
 None of our members are medically trained counsellors.
 We hope to provide friendship and help from members who have experienced similar situations.
 At some meetings we have guest speakers and suggestions for topics are always welcome.
-See calendar or call Jennie Morris for more details.

 The Swan Inn, 17 High Street, Thornbury BS35 2AE

 The charity, which is the South West and Midlands' only brain tumour charity, offers support to brain tumour patients, their families, carers and loved ones, who are facing and dealing day to day with the devastation of a brain tumour diagnosis.

 Unit 1, Thornbury Office Park, Midland Way, Thornbury BS35 2BS

 The group aims to provide support for patients with pituitary disorders, their families and carers.
 We include South Gloucestershire, and meet on the third Wednesday of every month, except July and August at The Academic Centre, Frenchay Hospital, Bristol, at 7.30pm.